muhammadfarhan19/ppa_web/README.md

 #### Due to time constraints, so this project still has a lot to improve.
 There are :

 1. **Database**.
-I'm not using an API and just make a simple server using **JSON Server**, so before you start this project you need to activate the server (the steps are described below).
+I'm not using an API and just make a simple Mock API.
 2. **Dummy Data**.
 Didn't have time to take photos of the original item, so I used random photos from the internet.
 3. **UI**.
 The UI that still needs to be improved.